janrakete/healthcore-bulp.io/README.md

       constructor() {
           super(); // call the parent class constructor

-          this.powerType = MAINS; // set the power type for this device ("MAINS" or "BATTERY")
+          this.powerType = "MAINS"; // set the power type for this device ("MAINS" or "BATTERY")

           // Define the properties supported by this device, using their Bluetooth UUIDs as keys.
 Each property object contains metadata used for conversion and access control. this.properties["19b10000e8f2537e4f6cd104768a1217"] = {